MicrosoftDocs/win32/desktop-src/SecAuthN/iscardiso7816-getchallenge.md

 ---
-Description: The GetChallenge method constructs an application protocol data unit (APDU) command that issue a challenge (for example, a random number) for use in a security-related procedure. ms.assetid: 61f6db1c-b83a-4c1f-8ace-0222a12560ff
+description: The GetChallenge method constructs an application protocol data unit (APDU) command that issue a challenge (for example, a random number) for use in a security-related procedure. ms.assetid: 61f6db1c-b83a-4c1f-8ace-0222a12560ff
 title: ISCardISO7816::GetChallenge method (Scardssp.h)
 ms.topic: reference